[Part 3] Do more with docassemble: Getting work done in a background action

 The other keyword arguments are the information you need to pass to this background action like the

-voice etc. These are the options you answered earlier during this interview which will now be used for this background action.
+voice etc. These options you answered earlier during this interview will now be used for this background action.
 Defining your variables here in a mandatory block indirectly also ensures that docassemble will look for the answers for these variables before performing this code block.